 For further information on applying for leave to enter or remain in the UK in any immigration category you can either visit the UKVI website or seek independent legal advice.
 ILPA (The Immigration Law Practitioners Association) has a list of lawyers in the UK.
 Please note Network Rail does not cover the cost of visa applications.
 Read about UK visas and immigration on Gov.uk.

-We expect to recruit around 175 graduates in total.
+We expect to recruit around 160 graduates and 50 placements.

 Please browse this website to find out everything you need to know about Network Rail

 You'll also enjoy:

 - A welcome bonus of £2,000

 - 28 days' annual holiday, excluding public holidays